yoonkim/lstm-char-cnn/README.md

 ## Character-Aware Neural Language Models
-Code for the paper [Character-Aware Neural Language Models](http://arxiv.org/abs/1508.06615).
+Code for the paper [Character-Aware Neural Language Models](http://arxiv.org/abs/1508.06615) (AAAI 2016).

 A neural language model (NLM) built on character inputs only.
 Predictions are still made at the word-level.
 The model employs a convolutional neural network (CNN)